Tulsa's Arts Future

 B Corp - Benefit Corporations

-One manefestation of this trend to add "doing good" into capitalist corporations is the B-Corp, or Benefit Corporation.
+One manifestation of this trend to add "doing good" into capitalist corporations is the B-Corp, or Benefit Corporation.

 In a nutshell a Benefit Corporation allows for a legal process by which say the founder of a company, can instate their "do good" goals and philosopy into the corporations legal structure.
-If the founder dies, the board changes, etc. the "do good" mission carries on.
+If the founder dies, the board changes, etc. the "do good" mission, legally, has to carry on.

-Interestingly, fairly recently Oklahoma became a state that allowes for the incorporation of Benefit Corporations.
+Interestingly, fairly recently Oklahoma became a state that allowes the incorporation of Benefit Corporations.

 DECOPOLIS.
 Philosophy & Vision